 Application ProcessFor more information, see the Program Contact Information below.

 Program Contact Information

 Visit VA Location Finder to locate your nearest VA health care facility.

 For more information, visit Rehabilitation and Prosthetic Services or contact the prosthetic representative at the nearest VA medical center or outpatient clinic.

-eBenefits is a one-stop source for information on Department of Defense and Department of Veterans Affairs benefits and services.
-With a free Premium level eBenefits account, Veterans and Service-members can conduct self-service transactions such as checking claim status information, GI Bill enrollment, and obtaining copies of civil service preference letters, DD214, and other personal information.
+To apply for additional benefits and view your benefit status, open an eBenefits Premium account. eBenefits is a one-stop source for information on DoD of VA benefits and services.
+With a free Premium level eBenefits account, Veterans, Servicemembers and their family members can conduct self-service transactions such as checking claim status information, GI Bill enrollment, and obtaining copies of civil service preference letters, Form DD214, and other personal information.
 For further information and to register for a free Premium level account, visit the eBenefits website.